Halal splendor guide: The make-up and beauty brands you want to know about

 Is breathable nail polish suited for wuḍū?

-The concept behind ‘breathable’ nail polish is that it is ‘water-permeable,’ which means that the cleaning ritual earlier than wuḍū can be completed without your nail polish disposing of.
+The concept behind ‘breathable’ nail polish is that it is ‘water-permeable,’ which means that the cleaning ritual earlier than wuḍū can be completed without your nail polish being disposed of.